blparker/learn-linear-algebra/_guides/Vectors.md

 $$\begin{bmatrix}v_1 \\ v_2 \\ \dots \\ v_i\end{bmatrix}$$

 Where $v_1, v_2, \dots v_i$ are real numbers.
-An example of a vector with 2 numbers:
+As you can see, a vector is a just a list with a certain number of numbers.
+For example, here is a vector with 2 numbers:

-$$\begin{bmatrix}1 \\ 2\end{bmatrix}$$
+$$\begin{bmatrix}5 \\ 2\end{bmatrix}$$

 Vectors (and matrices as we'll see later) are represented as a list of numbers surrounded by square brackets.
 Each number in the vector is commonly called a **component** or **element**.

 A common way to understand a concept like vectors is to visualize it somehow.
 We can easily visualize vectors by viewing them geometrically and plotting them in a coordinate system.
-For example, let's take the vector above:
+For example, let's take the following vector:

 $$\begin{bmatrix}1 \\ 2\end{bmatrix}$$

 And try to visualize it.
-When thinking about a vector geometrically, we allow the components to be a simple point in the coordinate system.
+We can think about a vector geometrically by allowing the components to be a simple point in the coordinate system.
 Since the vector above has 2 components, we can visualize it in the X-Y plane by allowing the first component, `1`, to be the X-coordinate and the second component, `2`, to be the Y-coordinate: